- Work permit

-A degree can help you get a teaching job in Thailand. it may be a requirement for some state schools in cities such as Bangkok, and you will certainly need one if you want to teach international schools, but there are plenty of jobs that do not require a degree.
+It may be a requirement for some state schools in cities such as Bangkok, and you will certainly need one if you want to teach at international schools.

 Additionally, it doesn’t matter what subject you have a degree in.
 Whether it’s in the area of architecture, music, or animation, you have the green light to teach.

-A TEFL Certificate
+2. A TEFL Certificate

-Also known as TESOL (Teachers of English to Speakers of Other Languages), TEFL (Teaching English as a Foreign Language) is essential before you try to look for a teaching job.
+Also known as TESOL (Teachers of English to Speakers of Other Languages), a TEFL (Teaching English as a Foreign Language) is essential before you look for a teaching job.

 Although not a legal requirement, many – if not all – schools will ask for a TEFL certificate.

-TEFL doesn’t refer to a single certifying body or organization and is simply the training one should undergo to familiarize themselves with the fundamentals of teaching.
+TEFL doesn’t refer to a single certifying body or organization.
+It is simply the training you need to understand the fundamentals of teaching.

 There are many companies offering TEFL courses, and nowadays, most of them are taken online.

 The large majority of people can take a TEFL certificate without a degree or being a native English speaker.
-There are 3 basic requirements:

-- You’re interested in learning and teaching.
+- You are interested in learning and teaching.